ibm-cloud-docs/speech-to-text/acoustic-create.md

 The method is asynchronous.
 It can take several seconds to complete depending on the duration of the audio.
 For an archive file, the length of the operation depends on the duration of the audio files.
 For more information about checking the status of a request to add an audio resource, see [Monitoring the add audio request](#monitorAudio).

 You can add any number of audio resources to a custom model by calling the method once for each audio or archive file.
-The addition of one audio resource must be fully complete before you can add another.
+You can make multiple requests to add different audio resources simultaneously.

 You must add a minimum of 10 minutes and a maximum of 200 hours of audio that includes speech, not silence, to a custom model before you can train it.
 No audio- or archive-type resource can be larger than 100 MB.
 For more information, see [Guidelines for adding audio resources](/docs/services/speech-to-text?topic=speech-to-text-audioResources#audioGuidelines).

 ### Monitoring the add audio request
 {: #monitorAudio}

 The service returns a 201 response code if the audio is valid.
 It then asynchronously analyzes the contents of the audio file or files and automatically extracts information about the audio such as length, sampling rate, and encoding.
-You cannot submit requests to add more audio to a custom acoustic model, or to train the model, until the service's analysis of all audio files for the current request completes.
+You cannot train the custom model until the service's analysis of all audio resources for current requests completes.

 To determine the status of the request, use the `GET /v1/acoustic_customizations/{customization_id}/audio/{audio_name}` method to poll the status of the audio.
 The method accepts the GUID of the custom model and the name of the audio resource.
 Its response includes the `status` of the resource, which has one of the following values: